Brandeis-CS-Systems/idm-unet-id-plugin/README.md

 # idm-brandeiscosciperson-plugin

-Extends the Red Hat IDM 389ds schema to include an objectclass called `brandeiscosciperson`.
-This objectclass contains attributes specific to Brandeis CS users.
+Extends the Red Hat IDM 389ds schema to include an objectclass called `brandeiscosciperson`, which contains attributes specific to Brandeis CS users.

 Helpful links: